svisser/crossword/README.md

     puzzle.clues.across[1] = "This is a clue"
     puzzle.clues.down[2] = "This is a clue"

-You can iterate over a crossword's clues (first Across, then Down):
+You can iterate over all clues (first Across, then Down):

     for direction, number, clue in puzzle.clues.all():
         print(direction, number, clue)

-You can iterate over a crossword's clues in a particular direction:
+You can iterate over clues in a particular direction:

     for number, clue in puzzle.clues.across():
         print(number, clue)